gtrixic/lets-meat-up/README.md

 ![](https://lh5.googleusercontent.com/5bAO6Sap9X-YIKIfJ7mYLvE6s62y15QHpS9GMVlc4t47OH2G2Qv6soWoQazy3oyygUwGU2-xenirF_XIdw8tnwm3A-ryAFiSPzTFtgfW)

-**Home (Find new matches/Accept match requests/Profile/Chat/Help Page)**
+**Home (Find new matches/Accept match requests/Profile/Chat Page)**

 After the user successfully logs in to their account, they will be directed to this page where they can find new people to match with or accept incoming match requests.

 Depending on the option they select, the user will either be sent to the Pick User page or the Incoming Requests page through the use of Intent.

-The “Pick User”, “Accept User”and “Profile” Buttons at the top left corner, as well as the “Help Button” at the top right corner are all ImageButtons.
+The “Pick User”, “Accept User”and “Profile” Buttons at the top left corner are all ImageButtons.

 ![](https://lh6.googleusercontent.com/LwXQKIhFdwNgg4fZ3TZA8RPX6tlMeedHm5IxqB0QaZVjoDKGsDyS40oXOGWzOMPvx2je0INn1MLZzRTUCnsC1I-on5c8h3ywGhT9oUvh)